nushell/nu_scripts/modules/prompt/powerline/README.md

 ## todo
 - [x] source return `null` for hiding
-- [ ] in fast mode, there is still a problem with hideable components on the left
 - [x] proxy stat invalid in plain mode
-    - '<<' not longer hide separator in `fast` mode
 - [ ] implement `power eject`
 - [ ] `$env.config.menus[].maker` can be restored
 - [x] support color theme